hadronzoo/cron-stream/README.md

 cron events, use a non-zero buffer value.
 Note: the initial `Date` is calculated from the time the stream is created.

-To create a stream that emits dates every three seconds:
+To create a stream that emits dates every three minutes:

 ```clj
 (require '[manifold.deferred :as d]